pasztorpisti/json-cfg/README.rst

 json-cfg
 ========

-The goal of this project is providing a json config file loader that has the following extras compared to the standard json.loads():
+The goal of this library is providing a json config file loader that has the following extras compared to the standard json.loads():

 - A larger subset of javascript (and not some weird/exotic extension to json that